slipstream/SlipStreamDocumentation/docs/tutorials/nb/networking.rst

 The advantage of this network scenario is to have access to VMs from anywhere from the internet without changing the default network scenario of the NuvlaBox.

 TODO Add image about VM level VPN connection

+..
+NOTE:: Contact SixSq if you need a custom network scenario.